The Daily Dose will return.

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has the latest from the hotel’s Information Technology desk.
+The Diary of a Nobody – Sparrow has a subpar session in the gym.
 Today’s Diary.

 ———